 Seeds are a good source of zinc, manganese, magnesium, and protein.
 These minerals are important for immune function, bone strength, wound healing, and processing energy.
 Legumes are rich in folate, iron, calcium, potassium, protein, and complex carbs.
 Folate and iron are important for cardiovascular and immune health, calcium for strong bones and teeth, and potassium for proper nerve function.

-Please reach out to our dental practice in Wyandotte, MI, to have a consultation with our doctor, Dr. Abrahamson.
+Please reach out to our practice in Wyandotte, MI, to have a consultation with our doctor, Dr. Abrahamson.
 Please call us at (734) 287-3000 or schedule an online consultation, and we’ll guide you further.